moby/moby/docs/reference/run.md

     $ docker run -it --cpu-period=50000 --cpu-quota=25000 ubuntu:14.04 /bin/bash

 If there is 1 CPU, this means the container can get 50% CPU worth of run-time every 50ms.

+In addition to use `--cpu-period` and `--cpu-quota` for setting CPU period constraints, it is possible to specify `--cpus` with a float number to achieve the same purpose.
+For example, if there is 1 CPU, then `--cpus=0.5` will achieve the same result as setting `--cpu-period=50000` and `--cpu-quota=25000` (50% CPU).

+The default value for `--cpus` is `0.000`, which means there is no limit.

 For more information, see the [CFS documentation on bandwidth limiting](https://www.kernel.org/doc/Documentation/scheduler/sched-bwc.txt).